Oral and Maxillofacial Surgeon

 I was diagnosed Atypical Odontalgia 8 yrs ago tho I've had nerve pain around impacted tooth 38 for many yrs.
 Recent CT shows flattened mandib. canal between fused roots & buccal cortex.
 Cud this be pressing in on the IAN or is flat M.C. normal ?

-Asked by Colette over 7 years ago
+Asked by Colette almost 8 years ago

 Will having both jaws broken and rotated clockwise and the upper moved slightly up change your face aesthetically?
 My surgeon said I will look the same but I’m afraid.

-Asked by Montika about 6 years ago
+Asked by Montika over 6 years ago

 Hi there,Is it possible to increase the chin length by surgery to look face and chin longer from frontal view?,not just with implants if yes;I mean any method of maxilary surgery like using distractors, I got so much thanks if you have an answer